sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ***

-## Run dnsdock or dinghy http proxy
+## Run dnsdock or Dinghy HTTP Proxy

-If you need to re-run `dnsdock` or `dinghy-http-proxy` for some reasons (maybe you have delete the pods), you can rely on sparkdock scripts:
+If you need to re-run `dnsdock` or `dinghy-http-proxy` for some reasons (maybe you have delete the pods), you can rely on `sparkdock` scripts:

 1. Linux
   1. `run-dnsdock`: https://github.com/sparkfabrik/sparkdock/blob/master/config/ubuntu/bin/run-dnsdock